xitu/gold-miner/TODO1/sliding-in-and-out-of-vue-js.md

     ```

 2. **Handle Internal Changes**
-    To handle changes occurring due to the user interacting with the multiselect, we can go back to the callbacks we explored before — but ‘less naively’ this time.
+    To handle changes occurring due to the user interacting with the multiselect, we can go back to the callbacks we explored before — but 'less naively' this time.
 Instead of simply emitting what they send us, we want to turn a new array that takes into account our original value and the change made.

     ```
     mounted() {